GregoireLamb/road_emission_visualization/README.md

-# Road emission visualization
+# Road emissions visualization

 ## Context
 The aim of this project is to visualise the estimated CO2 emissions of 8k routes in Austria.
-I m made this visulalisation for an autrian company with a very short deadline (the map had to be delivered 1.5 days after recieving the data).
-Therefor code is far from the optimal but the final result is convincing and fitted the needs.
+I produced this visualisation for a consulting company in a very short space of time (the map had to be delivered 1.5 days after receiving the data).
+The code is therefore far from optimal but the end result is convincing and meets the requirements.

 ## Results